hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

 and simulation in your project.
 See the example below for a real-world use case of all these artifacts.

-* :class:`.VhdlRegisterPackageGenerator` generates a VHDL package with register indexes, field indexes, field types, and field conversion functions.
+* :class:`.VhdlRegisterPackageGenerator` generates a VHDL package with register indexes and modes, field indexes, field types, and field conversion functions.
 * :class:`.VhdlRecordPackageGenerator` generates a VHDL package with register records that use native VHDL types for all fields, along with conversion functions for these.
-* :class:`.VhdlSimulationPackageGenerator` generates a VHDL package with procedures for reading/writing register values.
+* :class:`.VhdlSimulationReadWritePackageGenerator` generates a VHDL simulation support package with procedures for reading/writing register or field values.
+* :class:`.VhdlSimulationWaitUntilPackageGenerator` generates a VHDL simulation support package with procedures for waiting until a readable register or field assumes a given value.
 * :class:`.VhdlAxiLiteWrapperGenerator` generates a VHDL entity that wraps an AXI-Lite general register file, and exposes register values to application using the natively typed records.